Module 6 Quick Field Guide

 - Add time for initialization at each segment start (approximately 30 to 45 seconds each), travel between areas, and setup time.

 - Do not power off during save.
-After tapping Stop, the device writes the project file to the SSD.
+After tapping Stop, the device writes the project file to internal storage.
 This takes 30 to 60 seconds.
 The green LED flashing fast indicates saving is in progress.
 Powering off during save corrupts the project file and the data is not recoverable.

 - Plan split points before battery level drops below 20%.
 Do not wait until the device is nearly dead.